jameskirsop/macOSLocalAdminPasswordManagement/README.md

 openssl rsa -in private.pem -outform PEM -pubout -out public.pem openssl rsa -in private.pem -out private_unencrypted.pem -outform PEM
 ```
 2. Build the deployment script.
-Because macOS uses a _special_ version of `sed`, you'll need to add a `\` character to the end of each line in your `public.pem` file.
+Because macOS uses a [_special_ version of `sed`](https://stackoverflow.com/questions/24275070/sed-not-giving-me-correct-substitute-operation-for-newline-with-mac-difference), you'll need to add a `\` character to the end of each line in your `public.pem` file.
 Then run `./build.sh` to generate your `setLocalAdmin.py` script ready for deployment via your MDM tool of choice.
 This will reside in the project root, and also move your private key to `/webservice` for deployment.
 3. Run `python3 -m pip install pycryptodome keyring` on the target machine
 4. Deploy `setLocalAdmin.py` to the target machine
 5. Configure a user account `localadmin` on the target
-6. Run `python3 setLocalAdmin.py --initialPassword <initialPassword>` on the machine, replacing `<initialPassword>` with the password you've specified in step 5
+6. Run `python3 setLocalAdmin.py --initialPassword <initialPassword>` on the machine, replacing `<initialPassword>` with the password you've specified in step 5.
+See below on how to do this via an Addigy Command.
 7. Set up running `python3 setLocalAdmin.py` as a recurring task at an interval of your choosing via your MDM tool
 8. Copy the contents of `webservice/private.pem` in to a Password Management tool of your choice for safe keeping.